Faith In Action: Long-term - Living Simply That Others Might Simply Live

 Preparation for Activity

 - Discuss with your minister, director of religious education, and/or social action committee what justice organization you could raise money for.
 Give priority to organizations that focus on providing the financial, educational or material tools very poor people need to improve their economic situations and lives.
-Possible organizations include the Unitarian Universalist Service Committee , the Heifer Project International and Global Envision .
-Kiva and Trickle Down are two micro-granting/micro-lending organizations that work internationally.
+Possible organizations include the Unitarian Universalist Service Committee, the Heifer Project International and Global Envision.
+Kiva is a micro-granting/micro-lending organizations that works internationally.

 - If desired, schedule an informational gathering and invite a member of the congregation or a guest speaker to educate the congregation about the organization you have selected.